sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

         -a {params.annotations} -T {threads} -o {output.gene_level} {input.bam_once_sorted} &>> {log}'
     ```

-!!! note "Snakemake re-run behaviour"
+??? info "Snakemake re-run behaviour"
     If you try to re-run only the last rule with `snakemake --cores 4 -r -p -f results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv`, Snakemake will actually try to re-run 3 rules in total.

     This is because the code changed in 2 rules (see `reason` field in Snakemake's log), which triggered an update of the inputs in the 3rd rule (`sam_to_bam`).
 To avoid this, first `touch` the files with `snakemake --cores 1 --touch -F results/highCO2_sample1/highCO2_sample1_genes_read_quantification.tsv` then re-run the last rule.

 #### Config files

-That being said, there is an even better way to handle parameters like the ones we just modified: instead of hard-coding parameter values in the Snakefile, Snakemake allows to define parameters and their values in config files.
+That being said, there is an even better way to handle parameters like the ones you just modified: instead of hard-coding parameter values in the Snakefile, Snakemake allows to define parameters and their values in config files.
 The config files will be parsed by Snakemake when executing the workflow, and parameters and their values will be stored in a [Python dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) named `config`.
 The path to the config file can be specified either in the Snakefile with the line `configfile: <path/to/file.yaml>` at the top of the file, or it can be specified at runtime with the execution parameter `--configfile <path/to/file.yaml>`.

 Config files are stored in the `config` subfolder and written in the [JSON](https://en.wikipedia.org/wiki/JSON) or [YAML](https://en.wikipedia.org/wiki/YAML) format.
 We will use the latter for this course as it is the most user-friendly and the recommended one.
 Briefly, in the YAML format, parameters are defined with the syntax `<name>: <value>`.
 Values can be strings, integers, floating points, booleans...
 For a complete overview of available value types, see [this list](https://learnxinyminutes.com/docs/yaml/).
 A parameter can have multiple values, which are then each listed on an indented single line starting with "**-**".
 These values will be stored in a Python list when Snakemake parses the config file.
 Finally, parameters can be nested on indented single lines, and they will be stored as a dictionary when Snakemake parses the config file.